Diffinitive/Diffinitive/Notes.md

 ## Test setup
 Once we figure out how to organize the subpackages we should update test folders to Project.
 As of writing this there seems to be and issue with this approach combined with dev'ed packages so we can't do it yet.
 It seems that Pkg might fix this in the future.

+Some steps to imporve the situation right now is to combine everything to one package and use the `@includetests` macro from [TestSetExtensions](https://github.com/ssfrr/TestSetExtensions.jl) together with `Pkg.test(test_args="...")` to selectively run tests.

 ## Reasearch and thinking
  - [ ] Use a trait to indicate if a TensorMapping uses indices with regions.
     The default should be that they do NOT.